GangminLi/GangminLi.github.io/_posts/2022-03-27-Air-quality-prediciton.md

 ## Modeling Weather vs Particulate Matter Concentration

-The [dataset](https://archive.ics.uci.edu/ml/datasets/Beijing+PM2.5+Data)we will be using is from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php) and contains two different sets of information:
+The [dataset](https://archive.ics.uci.edu/ml/datasets/Beijing+PM2.5+Data) we will be using is from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php) and contains two different sets of information:

 - Hourly meteorological data from the Beijing Capital International Airport.
 - PM2.5 data from the US Embassy in Beijing.